Camberwell Old and New Cemeteries are full.

 Immediately at risk:

-Areas J, K and L - approx. 6 acres of woodland glades, with tens of thousands already buried below including CWGC war graves - Southwark is planning stealth felling autumn 2017
+Areas J, K and L - approximately six acres of woodland glades, with tens of thousands of graves, including CWGC war graves.
+Southwark announced they would be felling in the autumn 2017.

-2011: Woodland burial area - no planning application for burial over thousands of public graves, purchasers not told burial plots are over thousands of people's graves.
+2011: Woodland burial area - no planning application for burial over thousands of public graves and CWGC graves.
+Purchasers not told burial plots are over thousands of people's graves.

 2011: Area E - next to Forest Hill Road entrance gates